This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Next, I was going to need 2 cheap dog beds for this area — since this would be a place they could come inside, lay down, dry off, clean their paws, etc. (I had a few DIY dog bed ideas in mind.)

-DIY Orthopedic Memory Foam Dog Beds
+TUTORIAL: Orthopedic Memory Foam DIY Dog Beds

 Since they are both large dogs, they need extra large dog beds.
 To buy extra large dog beds with any decent amount of memory foam inside would be quite expensive!